annStein/ballistic-cli/README.md

 Clone the repository and run the application.<br>

-If results are to be saved later, the output path should be defined first if necessary (command: _change-out-path_)
+If results are to be saved later, the output path should be defined first if necessary (command: _change-out-path_)<br>

 ## Available Commands